IRBLReproduction/FaultExpSuites/README.md

  - **unpacking.sh**: Shell script to unpack resource data per each subject.

+# Getting Started
+This section describes all procedures of use this benchmarks.
+The procedures include setting experiment environment, creating bug repository and checking out source codes of specific versions.
+We explain all procedures base on Ubuntu 16.04 LTS because all the experiments are executed in this environment.

 ### Scripts Directory Structure
 - **repository**: Scripts to prepare the resources to execute each technique.
 - **results**: Scripts to collect the execution results of each technique and export to Excel.